The Who: A Quick One, Monterey and The Who Sell Out

 The group followed Monterey with a US tour supporting Herman's Hermits.
 The Hermits were a straightforward pop band and enjoyed drugs and practical jokes.
 They bonded with Moon, who was excited to learn that cherry bombs were legal to purchase in Alabama.
-Moon acquired a reputation of destroying hotel rooms while on tour, with a particular interest in blowing up toilets.
+Moon acquired a reputation for destroying hotel rooms while on tour, with a particular interest in blowing up toilets.
 Entwistle said the first cherry bomb they tried "blew a hole in the suitcase and the chair".
 Moon recalled his first attempt to flush one down the toilet: "[A]ll that porcelain flying through the air was quite unforgettable.
 I never realised dynamite was so powerful".
 After a gig in Flint, Michigan on Moon's 21st birthday on 23 August 1967, the entourage caused $24,000 of damage at the hotel, and Moon knocked out one of his front teeth.
 Daltrey later said that the tour brought the band closer, and as the support act, they could turn up and perform a short show without any major responsibilities.